Badge and Icon Creation

 Places and sizes Icons are displayed: - On leaderboards: 96x96 - Game Pages: 64x64 - User Pages: 48x48 - Currently Playing and Global Feed: 32x32

-Same thing as with badges, the actual image is not being resized only the display size, if you use android or increase your browser zoom you will see the images more clearly.
+As with badges, the actual image is not being resized.
+The image is scaled by the browser to the display size.
+If you use Android or increase your browser zoom you will see the images more clearly.

 Guidelines and Tipslink

-Uploaded images for badges should be square, as an equal number of x & y, otherwise the resulting image will be distorted and ugly.
+Uploaded images for badges and icons should be square (have the same X and Y dimensions), otherwise the resulting image will be distorted and ugly.

 Non-interlaced PNG format recommended, avoid using a transparency layer as it will come out in the end with a flat white box.